securitytxt/security-txt/draft-foudil-securitytxt.md

 containing more than 1,000 lines.
 The ABNF grammar (as defined in
 {{abnf}}) can also be used as a way to verify these files.

-The same concerns apply to any other resources referenced within security.txt files, as well as any security reports received as a result of publishing this file.
+The same concerns apply to any other resources referenced within "security.txt" files, as well as any security reports received as a result of publishing this file.
 Such resources and reports may be hostile, malformed or malicious.

 ## No Implied Permission for Testing

-The presence of a security.txt file might be interpreted by researchers as providing permission to do security testing against the domain or IP address where it is published, or products and services provided by the organization publishing the file.
+The presence of a "security.txt" file might be interpreted by researchers as providing permission to do security testing against the domain or IP address where it is published, or products and services provided by the organization publishing the file.
 This might result in increased testing against an organization by researchers.
-On the other hand, a decision not to publish a security.txt file might be interpreted by the organization operating that website to be a way to signal to researchers that permission to test that particular site or project is denied.
+On the other hand, a decision not to publish a "security.txt" file might be interpreted by the organization operating that website to be a way to signal to researchers that permission to test that particular site or project is denied.
 This might result in pushback against researchers reporting security issues to that organization.